zoom-c/docs/trezor-user/user/updatingfirmware.rst

 Updating your TREZOR's firmware
 ========

-Ocationally you may plug in your TREZOR to see a banner telling you that you need an update.
+Occasionally you may plug in your TREZOR to see a banner telling you that you need an update.

 .. image:: images/updateneeded.png